Skip to Main Content

 “It was quite a year,” says DiFilippo, a senior business administration major from Malden with concentrations in marketing and management.

 Of course, 2019 is shaping up to be another big year for DiFilippo.
 In May, he’ll become the first member of his family to earn a college degree.
 Then it’s off to the working world, where he hopes to land a sales role for a tech company in the Boston area.
-Salesforce, the cloud software giant that has developed strong ties
+Salesforce, the cloud software giant that has

 with UML, is high on his list.